01-kai/SGB_Project/README.md

 At each simulation step:

-1. an organization selects an exchange partner,
+1. organizations select exchange partners;
-2. an exchange volume is sampled,
+2. exchange volumes are sampled;
-3. exchange readiness is calculated using the less-ready endpoint as the bottleneck,
+3. operational readiness is evaluated;
-4. the exchange succeeds or fails,
+4. exchanges succeed or fail;
-5. all exchange outcomes update organizational submetrics,
+5. organizational submetrics are updated;
-6. every organization receives one framework-neutral recovery update toward its own sampled reference profile,
+6. perturbation and recovery rules are applied;
-7. and system-level metrics are recorded.
+7. state and event metrics are recorded.

+### Exchange-volume distribution

-Exchange volumes are sampled from a **bounded Pareto Type I distribution**, providing a heavy-tailed distribution while enforcing configurable lower and upper limits.
+Exchange volumes are sampled from a **bounded Pareto Type I distribution**.

+This provides a heavy-tailed distribution while enforcing configurable lower and upper limits.

+### Organization heterogeneity

+Organizations may differ in:

+- organization type,
+- initial governance submetrics,
+- network degree,
+- exposure to exchange failures,
+- baseline maturity,
+- recovery trajectory,
+- and perturbation impact.

+### Baseline-preserving recovery

+Version `0.3.0` preserves organization-specific baseline heterogeneity during recovery.

+Degraded submetrics recover toward each organization’s sampled baseline rather than toward one shared global constant.

 ---

-## Perturbations
+## Perturbations and Recovery

 SGB includes framework-neutral perturbations for studying ecosystem resilience.

 Supported perturbations include:

-* data-quality degradation,
+- data-quality degradation,
-* metadata degradation,
+- metadata degradation,
-* regulatory changes,
+- regulatory changes,
-* interoperability failures,
+- interoperability failures,
-* sovereignty-compliance failures,
+- sovereignty-compliance failures,
-* and network security incidents.
+- and network security incidents.

-Security incidents can propagate through the organizational network according to:
+Security incidents can propagate according to:

-* network distance,
+- network distance,
-* configured impact,
-* maximum propagation distance,
-* and distance-decay parameters.
+- configured impact magnitude,
+- propagation depth,
+- distance decay,
+- and affected-organization eligibility.

-The same perturbation is evaluated under all governance framework scoring views.
+The same perturbation trajectory is evaluated under every framework.

+Recovery is measured using the post-shock restoration of affected organizations relative to their pre-shock condition.

 ---